 To make this easier, we’ve created examples based on a property with a cadastral value of €250,000, along with common IBI rates by region.

-The IBI property tax is a key part of your annual property expenses in Spain.
-Whether you live in your property or rent it out, it’s vital to know what to expect and how your area compares to others.
+The IBI property tax is a key part of your annual expenses as a homeowner in Spain.
+Whether you live in your property or rent it out, understanding your local IBI rate helps you plan ahead and compare costs across regions.
+By checking your cadastral value, confirming your municipal rate, and reviewing Spain-wide averages, you can estimate your yearly tax with confidence.